 Candidates for the M.A. with a Concentration in Native American Languages of the Southwest must take the 21 hours of core courses listed on page 11.
 Additionally, the candidate should choose one of three focus areas: 1) field research on Native American languages, 2) issues in bilingual education, or 3) Navajo studies.
 The candidate must take four courses in the chosen focus area, and one course from either of the other two focus areas.
 The following courses satisfy the focus requirements; related courses approved by the Director of Graduate Studies may also be used to satisfy the requirements.
+Courses fulfilling the concentration can also be applied to the MA requirements listed above.

 Field research

 LING 511 Language Documentation

 LING 513 Linguistic Field Methods

 LING 515 Native American Languages

 LING 559 Language and Culture

 NATV 545 Politics of Identity

 NATV 502 Education, Power, and Indigenous Communities

-Bilingualism ar nd bilingual/multicultural education
+Bilingualism and bilingual/multicultural education

-LING 562 Childhood Bilingualism

-LING 568 Seminar in Psycholinguistics: Bilingualism
+LING 362 Childhood Bilingualism LING 568 Seminar in Psycholinguistics: Bilingualism

 LLSS 554 Teaching the Native American Child

 LLSS 560 Language and Education in Southwest Native American Communities

 LLSS 580 Seminar in the Education of the Bilingual Student

 Navajo

 NVJO 511 Navajo Verb System I

 NVJO 512 Navajo Verb System II

 NVJO 515 Advanced Navajo

 NVJO 501 Navajo Linguistics